What Is the Best Base for a Concrete Slab? Facts, Alternatives, & FAQ

 Crushed Concrete

 You can also use crushed concrete as an aggregate for your base.
 This material is made using the same materials as concrete but has been crushed into minute pieces.
-By comparison, crushed concrete is more cost-effective than traditional concrete.
+By comparison, crushed concrete is more cost effective than traditional concrete.

-However, like crushed bricks, it is not recommendable to use them as a subbase.
+However, like crushed bricks, it is not recommended to use them as a subbase.
 Why?
 Because crushed concrete can still let up moisture like concrete.
 For this reason, you should only use it when constructing small buildings and home driveways.

 Sand